Sansh20/game-of-life/README.md

 ## Usage Instructions:
-    Download the zip, extract and run.
+    On Windows: Download the "gol.zip" from releases for Windows, extract and run.
-    CMAKEFile requires you to have SFML installed, and needs tweaking before being able to use.
+    On Linux: Download the "gol.zip" from releases for Linux, extract and run the run-gol.sh CMAKEFile requires you to have SFML installed, and needs tweaking before being able to use.